NLnetLabs/cascade/doc/manual/source/architecture.rst

 Rust's "fearless concurrency" when needed.

-Cascade outsources PKCS#11 module loading to a separate :program:`kmip2pkcs11` daemon to avoid running untrusted 3rd party code inside the main Cascade process also thereby eliminating another source of potential instability and unpredictable behaviour and resource usage.
+Cascade outsources PKCS#11 module loading to a separate :program:`kmip2pkcs11` daemon to avoid running untrusted third-party code inside the main Cascade process.
+This eliminates a source of potential instability and unpredictable behaviour, as well as limiting resource usage.

 Flexible Signing
 ----------------